Alejandro-FA/UPF-Deep_Learning/P2/report.md

 <img src="Results/fig8.png" style="zoom:30%"></img>

 Even though it may seem like the model is performing significantly well (with an accuracy of $\approx 88\%$) we need to take the following into account: *$12.5\%$ of the sentences of the testing dataset have been corrupted*.
 This means that the model is facing some data that it has not seen during the training step, thus, it is very likely that it does not know how to handle it.
-Indeed, if we separate the accuracy in corrupted characters vs non-corrupted characters that the model has a very poor performance when it comes to predict the plaintext character of a corrupted character `-` (only $\approx7\%$ at maximum).
-Moreover, note how the model manages to achieve a reasonable performance with the training dataset, but it gets worse as unseen data comes into play.
+Indeed, if we separate the accuracy in corrupted characters vs non-corrupted characters we see that the model has a very poor performance when it comes to predict the plaintext character of a corrupted character `-`.
+At most, it achieves a $\approx4\%$ accuracy, which means that the model is simply guessing the decryption of the decoded character $\frac{1}{26} = 3.8\%$.
+Moreover, note how the model manages to almost minimize the error for the training dataset, but it gets worse as unseen data comes into play (testing dataset).

 <img src="Results/fig7.png" style="zoom:30%"></img>